hannutt/demo/README.md

 If the ping is ok, the program will show the WebView check box.
 By clicking on it, you will see the webpage you are looking for in javaFX webView.

+After selecting a wlan network, you can also run the "netsh wlan show profile name=" command, which will display. more detailed information about the selected wlan network in the program's text area.

 DIR FEATURE

 Displays a list of files and hidden files and subdirectories of directories in the user-entered path.